 Personalization is another hot topic in customer service, and many studies have indicated that personalization is crucial to the customer experience.
 For instance, a recent report from ZenDesk says:

 - Seventy-six percent of survey respondents expect personalized experiences, which could include (but is not limited to) engagement over their preferred contact method, account type or status, and product recommendations based on purchase and search history.

 - Seventy-one percent of customers surveyed said that they expect companies to collaborate internally so they don’t have to repeat themselves.

 Despite that, only 13% of respondents said they plan to invest in personalization tools.

 Two other hyped topics over the years have been the cloud and social media, but only 11% say they plan to invest in social media monitoring tools and 5% say they’ll invest in cloud contact centers.

 The takeaway?
 Just because a given technology is all the rage, that doesn’t mean that companies are actually buying it.

-The other takeaway is that as companies expect a demonstrable return on investment from their customer service teams, collecting and analyzing customer data—as well as sharing that information with marketing and sales—grows more and more essential.
+The other takeaway is that as companies expect a demonstrable return on investment from their customer service teams, collecting and analyzing customer data and sharing that information with marketing and sales grows increasingly essential.